 During December 1998, the Company amended all outstanding options granted.
-The options to purchase the Common Shares at \$15.625 were surrendered by option holders in December of 1998 and replacement options of 5,185,700 Common Shares with an exercise price of \$9.6875 were issued including replacement options of 44,000 Common Shares held by non-employee directors.
+The options to purchase the Common Shares at prices ranging from \$15.625 to \$17.75 were surrendered by option holders in December of 1998 and replacement options of 5,185,700 Common Shares with an exercise price, equal to the current market price, of \$9.6875 were issued including replacement options of 44,000 Common Shares held by non-employee directors.
 All replacement options retain their original vesting schedules but are subject to a 382 day period in which exercises are prohibited.
 During December 1998, additional options to purchase 1,810,000 Common Shares at \$9.6875 were issued.
 Twenty-five percent of the additional options vest on the first, second, third and fourth anniversaries of January 1, 1999.
 All options expire ten years after the date of the grant.
-No options were exercisable at December 31, 1998, 1997 and 1996.
+No options were exercisable at December 31, 1999, 1998 and 1997.